allegro/turnilo/README.md

 turnilo run-examples
 ```

-Or connect to the existing Druid broker using `connect-druid` command.
+Use `connect-druid` command to connect to the existing Druid broker.
 Turnilo will automatically introspect your Druid broker and figure out available datasets.

 ```